The Origin of the World

 discussed in the salons of Paris, but also because of its artistic

-significance: its rigorous realism marked a turning point in the history of
+significance: its rigorous realism marked a turning point in the history

 naturalist painting.
 Even Courbet's contemporaries commented that the

 picture had spoken "the final word in realism.
-However, the artist, who had
+However, the artist,

 copied his model in a naturalist manner, had forgotten to render the feet,